 - Ribas, Man of the People

-Our mayor adopts something of a swagger in his “should I apologise”.
-My people needed the money and I got it.
-OK tough guy, so we still need money, how about auctioning off a few taxi licences.?
+Our mayor adopts something of a swagger in his “should I apologise” stance.
+His approach is one of ‘my people needed the money and I got it’.
+OK tough guy, so we still need money, how about auctioning off a few taxi licences?
 They are needed for exactly the same reasons of being a premium location.
 There would definitely be buyers queuing up.
-No of course you wouldn’t dare.
+So when will we see the San José taxi licence auction?
+A cold day in Es Cubells is when.
+He wouldn’t dare.
 ISIS would think twice about taking on Ibiza’s taxi lobby.
-Doing it to those you can shaft, but not to those who will shaft you back is, well, it’s a bit yuk really isn’t it?
+The Taxi drivers would fight back, but the existing holders of the beach concessions offer no such threat.
+The beach bed businesses have typically been operated by local families, San José families, often for several generations.
+They have been thrown out of their businesses with little more consideration or ceremony than that of a drunk tourist using the san an fountains as a toilet.
+The mayor has shafted the existing owners, and shafting those you can, but not those who will shaft you back is, well, it’s a bit yuk really isn’t it?

 The mayor says that we the people, and I can include myself as a tax paying resident of San Jose, will be pleased that this additional income will improve our environment, our water supply etc. Well I for one, am not.

-It should be about more than money and though in our private lives we all choose our own direction on the moral compass, in public life this makes it all the more important that we have leaders that demonstrate a clear and strong focus on the right direction, that being simply put, ‘doing the right thing’.
+It should be about more than money.
+In our private lives we all choose our own direction on the moral compass, and so in public life it is all the more important that we have leaders that demonstrate a clear and strong focus on the right direction – simply put that being ‘doing the right thing’.